Hannalysis/100DaysOfCode/README.md

 Today I spent my time sorely on exercise 4 of the javascript-exercises; _04_removeFromArray_.

 I managed to make a function that allowed a singular numeral argument as the element that needs to be removed, however that answer was not scalable.
-Once I realised I required the ...args argument so the function could accept more optional arguments as input, is where my code got tricky (especially as I use utilising a loop for the item removal, and the splicing method, which ended up with multiple loops).
+Once I realised I required the ...args argument so the function could accept more optional arguments as input, is where my code got tricky (especially as I used a loop for the item removal, and the splicing method, which ended up with multiple loops).
-After an embarassingly long amount of time trying to get all the tests to pass, I decided to check the solution.
+After an embarrassingly long amount of time trying to get all the tests to pass, I decided to check the solution.
 More javascript practice to follow.

  ------------